Ynlsen/DeFiPokemonCardTrading/README.md

 npm run deploy:sepolia
 ```

-### Frontend Deployment
+### Automatic Frontend Deployment

-If contracts are already deployed:

 #### For Linux:

 ```bash
 cd frontend

 chmod +x deploy-frontend.sh

 ./deploy-frontend.sh
 ```

+If you want to switch networks without deploying the backend again, you must edit the .env file yourself or simply delete it.

 ### Manual Deployment (Linux)